-It’s located in Fatih, a historical neighborhood of Istanbul, and you are recommended to try oruk (a different version of kibbeh), shiveydiz (stewed lamb with fresh green onions and garlic in a yogurt sauce), lebeniye (Turkish soup with meatballs), and stuffed dried eggplant.
+It’s located in Fatih, a historical district of Istanbul, and you are recommended to try oruk kebab (a different version of kibbeh), shiveydiz (stewed lamb with fresh green onions and garlic in a yogurt sauce), lebeniye (Turkish soup with meatballs), and stuffed dried eggplant.

-You should also try amazingly delicious ayran with foam served in a copper glass alongside your kebab.
+Don’t forget to order “Gavurdagi Salad” alongside your main course.
+Because this restaurant is also famous for this Turkish salad that goes very well with kebab.
+You should also try amazingly delicious ayran (yoghurt drink) with foam served in a copper glass alongside your kebab.

 Adana Ocakbasi is located at Kurtulus neighborhood in Sisli and its motto is “The right address for kebab”.
 Here, you can have your kebab and appetizers, cacik (Turkish yogurt with cucumbers and herbs), and eggplant salad with yogurt.

 The tail fat and spices used in Adana kebab is totally well-balanced at this restaurant and some other best options at Adana Ocakbasi are rib shish kebab and beef shish kebab.
 Lastly, appetizers menu is quite rich and delicious at Adana Ocakbasi too.

 Sisli district, where the restaurant is located, has come to the fore among the best places to stay in Istanbul in recent years.
 If you are staying in neighborhoods with 5-star hotels such as Taksim Square, Besiktas and Levent, this Turkish kebab restaurant is very close to you.